karx/aoe2techtree/README.md

 > Recommend setting height to 800 while adding stream overlay URL in Browser Source in OBS

+* Does not work perfectly for unique Technologies and Units.
+Kindof important P0
+* Civ opacity sometimes does not work

 ## Development

 To run the website locally, either open `index.html` in Firefox